UmbracoMapper

 The constructor function is used whenever the mapper is asked to create a target instance.
 Then, the mapping action is used.

-The UmbracoMapper class provides various overloads of the Define method:
+The UmbracoMapper class provides multiple overloads of the Define method:

 Both constructor functions and map actions presented above expose a context parameter which is an instance of MapperContext and provides two types of services: